wpilibsuite/frc-docs/source/docs/software/basic-programming/git-getting-started.rst

 Creating the repository
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can store the repository locally, or through the cloud. `Github <https://github.com/>`_ is a popular free hosting service.
+You can store the repository locally, or through a remote.
+A remote being the cloud, or possibly another storage medium that hosts your repository. `Github <https://github.com/>`_ is a popular free hosting service.
 Numerous developers use it, and that's what this tutorial will use.

 Creating a Github Account
 ~~~~~~~~~~~~~~~~~~~~~~~~~